nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ### Simple is cheap

 There is a common theme in this report: software is complex, and complexity is expensive.
-Use as little complexity as you need to get the job done.
+Add as little complexity as you need to get the job done.

 A text-based website is cheap to build, maintain and adapt.
 Once the website is built, anyone can work on the content.
 Such websites can run forever with minimal maintenance.
 The only downside is the user experience.
 Text takes more effort to read and understand.

 Software is the opposite.
 Good software saves time and offers a magical user experience.
 However, it's much more expensive to build, adapt and maintain, especially if you outsource the technical work.
 You must allot time and money to server upkeep, software updates, and so on.
-Software is a commitment.
+Software is a commitment, and its upkeep is a tax.

 ### Bet on text